Services

 As your due date approaches, (after 36 weeks) I am one call away, ready for labor at all times.
 I typically meet parents for in-person labor support once they feel they have started active labor, however, if for any reason you would like comfort or reassurance before contractions become consistent or unavoidable, check in with me by telephone and I am happy to assist you!
 I encourage everyone to call their Doula at anytime for support and to stay in touch with their providers.

-During labor I provide atmosphere, comfort (pressure to counteract pain, light massages, heating/cooling packs, music, oils, birthing balls, fans, combs/hair brushing etc.) position suggestions + physical aid, relief for partner, education, and breathing/relaxation techniques.
-I am available for in-person labor support up to 10-12 Hours, starting as I arrive, and after this amount of time a backup Doula will be available.
+I am available officially for in-person labor support up to 10-12 Hours, starting as I arrive, and after this amount of time a backup Doula will be available if I cannot continue.

 -